Business

 United Airlines Airplanes at Newark Liberty International Airport in Newark, New Jersey

-(Photo by Gary Hershorn/Getty Images)
+(Gary Hershorn/Getty Images)

-United Airlines posts stronger-than-expected profit, but weaker sales in its third quarter
+United Airlines posts stronger-than-expected profit but weaker sales in its third quarter

 United’s full-year profit outlook falls somewhere in between the dual forecasts it issued back in April.

-United reported adjusted earnings of $2.78 per share, beating Wall Street estimates of $2.65.
-Its passenger revenue climbed to $13.8 billion, below the $13.9 billion consensus from analysts polled by FactSet.
+United Airlines reported adjusted earnings of $2.78 per share, beating Wall Street estimates of $2.65.
+Its passenger revenue climbed to $13.8 billion, below the $13.9 billion consensus estimate from analysts polled by FactSet.
 The figure marked a 2% jump from last year.

 United forecast adjusted earnings of between $3 and $3.50 per share for the fourth quarter.
 That range would put the carrier in the higher end of its full-year earnings forecast of $9 to $11 per share.
-That outlook falls between the dual profit forecasts it gave earlier this year ($11.50 to $13.50 for a stable year, and $7 to $9 for a recessionary environment).
+That outlook falls between the dual profit forecasts it gave earlier this year ($11.50 to $13.50 for a stable year, or $7 to $9 for a recessionary environment).

 More Business